 6 Ways to Reduce Your Return Rate

 Returns happen.
 It’s just the cost of doing business in eCommerce.
 Post-holiday season, unwanted gifts get sent back at a higher rate than the rest of the year.
-The average eCommerce returs rate is 30%.
-Categories such as clothing and other highly subjective types of gifts tend to be returned at even higher instances.
+The average eCommerce return rate is around 30%.
+Categories such as clothing and gifts are returned at even higher rates.